barriehadfield/heart-cards/README.md

 `foreman start`

-Navigate to
+Navigate to:

 `http://localhost:5000/`

 And you should be rewarded with a running application.
+If you are not then there is something not right in the setup.
+If you cannot resolve it then please reach out to us in the Gitter Hyperloop room: https://gitter.im/ruby-hyperloop/chat

 ## Code